On rectifiability of Delone sets in intermediate regularity: Introduction

-The question of whether two Delone sets are bi-Lipschitz equivalent was posed by Gromov (see for instance \cite[Section $3.24_+$]{Gromov}), specifically asking whether every Delone set in the Euclidean plane $\mathbb{R}^2$ is bi-Lipschitz equivalent to $\mathbb{Z}^2$.
+The question of whether two Delone sets are bi-Lipschitz equivalent was posed by Gromov (see for instance \cite[Section $3.24_+$]{Gromov}), who specifically asked whether every Delone set in the Euclidean plane $\mathbb{R}^2$ is bi-Lipschitz equivalent to $\mathbb{Z}^2$.
 Independent counterexamples of this were provided by Burago and Kleiner \cite{BurKl}, as well as McMullen \cite{McMu}, and explicit constructions were provided by Cortez and Navas in \cite{CN}; the second-named author extended this in \cite{RV}, where the lower bi-Lipschitz constant is replaced by a more relaxed condition and it is shown that irregular Delone sets still exist under this notion.
 McMullen further showed that by relaxing the bi-Lipschitz distortion of the distances to a bi-Hölder-homogeneous equivalence, all Delone sets in $\mathbb{R}^d$ become equivalent.
 Years later, Burago and Kleiner \cite{BurK2} provided affirmative solutions to Gromov's question and introduced a rectifiability criterion in two dimensions.
 This result was subsequently extended to higher dimensions by Aliste, Coronel, and Gambaudo \cite{linrep}, who used it to show that linearly repetitive Delone sets are always rectifiable; a well-known example of this is the point set of the vertices of the tiles of a Penrose tiling \cite{aper} and the recently found aperiodic mono-tiling \cite{apmono}.

-Motivated by the work of Burago \& Kleiner, and McMullen, recently in \cite{irregsep}, the authors addressed the problem of the existence of non-rectifiable Delone sets for regularity classes in between bi-Lipschitz and bi-Hölder homogeneous; let us make this more precise.
+Motivated by the work of Burago \& Kleiner, and McMullen, recently in \cite{irregsep}, Dymond and Kalu\v{z}a addressed the problem of the existence of non-rectifiable Delone sets for regularity classes in between bi-Lipschitz and bi-Hölder homogeneous; let us make this more precise.
 Given a modulus of continuity $\omega:(0,1)\to (0,\infty)$ (see Section \ref{ssec: notations} below for the precise definition), we say that a map $F:X\to Y$ between two Delone sets $X, Y$ in $\R^d$, is {\em $\omega$-homogeneous} if there exists a positive constant $C$ such that for all $R>0$ and for all $x,y\in B_R$:

 The map $F$ is called {\em bi-$\omega$-homogeneous} if it is bijective and $F, F^{-1}$ are $\omega$-homogeneous.
 A Delone set $X\subset\R^d$ is said to be {\em $\omega$-rectifiable} if there exists a bi-$\omega$-homogeneous map from $X$ to $\Z^d$.
 In \cite{irregsep} Dymond and Kalu\v{z}a introduced this notion of rectifiability and they proved that for every $d\geq 2$, there exists $\alpha=\alpha(d)\in (0,1)$ and a Delone set $X\subset\R^d$ that is not $\omega_{\alpha}$-rectifiable, for the modulus of continuity